 In addition to hair removal, watch out for the sun.
 Your tattoo sleeves should be covered up to help prevent fading.
-This means long sleeve light weight cotton shirts in the summer and a mild SPF daily.
-Even when you are driving in the car.
-Not only will you protect your body art, but also help to prevent skin cancer.
-You can read all about skin cancer and the symptoms by following this link located here.
+This means long-sleeved, lightweight cotton shirts in the summer and a mild SPF daily, even when you are driving in the car.
+Not only will you protect your body art, but you'll also help to prevent skin cancer.

 While some people find this overall maintenance of hair removal and sun protection too much to bear, others go into tattoo sleeves with the understanding that their body art is an investment and should be protected to look its best.

-Lastly, to answer your question.
-If you are worried about the lady in your life or other random women questioning your choice to shave or remove body hair, I would suggest you explain your reason why.
-They may only find it strange if they don't understand it or you don't mention it.
+Lastly, to answer your question: If you are worried about the lady in your life or other random women questioning your choice to shave or remove body hair, I would suggest you explain your reason why.
+They may only find it strange if they don't understand it, or if you don't mention it.